-Our homely nursery is split into three areas; Hummingbird Room, Robin Room and Parrots Room.
+Our homely nursery is split into four areas; Hummingbird Room, Robin Room, Parrot Room and Penguin Room.

 Babies aged 8 weeks up until 2 years old occupy the upstairs of the nursery.
 The hummingbird room accommodates up to nine babies at any one time with up to three staff members.
 They have a separate milk kitchen to prepare snacks and formula, a sleep room, and a large open plan play area, including a new clam, “quiet” area.